apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo/README.md

 # gatsby-theme-apollo

-A Gatsby theme that sets up your website for use with one of Apollo's React libraries.
+A Gatsby theme that sets up your website for use with Apollo Client.

 ## Installation